DenysPacheco/how-to-docker/README.md

 PS: always read the docs for more.

 ## ✨ Caveats

-use the script `makeDocker.sh` with tha name of the image to load and export an image.
+Use the script `makeDocker.sh` with the name of the image to load and export an image.

 `./makeDocker.sh app:test`
-to make an image `app:test` and save an `app:test.tar`
+to make an image `app:test` and save an `app:test.tar`.

 Any doubts or questions go to [Docker Docs](https://docs.docker.com/) to see the commands and flags.